blaenk/blaenk.github.io/provider/notes/algorithms.markdown

   }
 ~~~

 Once the entire text has been consumed, the final iteration of the above loop would leave the final set of reachable states intact.
-If this set contains the final, _accept_ state, then the NFA accepts the text --- that is, there was indeed a match.
+If this set contains the final, _accept_ state, then the NFA accepts the text.
 Otherwise, there wasn't a match.

 ~~~ {lang="java" text="regular expression matching"}
   for (int v : pc)